opengauss-mirror/docs/content/en/docs/Developerguide/quick-setup.md

 wal_level = logical
 ```

-For a basic setup, retain the default values for the other required settings.
+For a basic setup, retain the default values for the other necessary configuration items.

 You need to adjust the  **pg\_hba.conf**  file to allow replication \(the value depends on the actual network configuration and the user used for connection\).